Ghostkeeper/Luna/plugins/configuration/configurationtype/implement.rst

 - ``value``.
 This is reserved for the current value of the configuration item in filter queries.
 - ``key``.
 This is reserved for the identifier of the configuration item in filter queries.
 - ``type``.
 This is reserved for the identifier of the configuration type you're implementing in filter queries.
+- ``data_type``.
+This is reserved for the type of data contained in the configuration item.

 All configuration items should have the same metadata entries.
 This makes formulating queries easier for components that query on metadata.
 This is not a hard requirement though.